You'll be taxed on the income after allowable expenses have been deducted.

 You can claim a deduction for normal outgoings paid in respect of the property to which the profits or gains relate:

 - insurance – buildings insurance for the property that’s being rented

-- non-Jersey rates – If you’ve paid local rates for a non-Jersey property (you can’t claim rates for your Jersey property from 2018)
+- non-Jersey rates – If you’ve paid local rates for a non-Jersey property (you can’t claim rates for your Jersey property)

 - agents fees / commission – if a property agent looks after your property or collects the rent they will normally charge a fee

 - repairs and renewals – repairs or like for like replacements can be claimed, but not anything that occurred before the property was let (see non-allowable expenses below)

 - other allowable expenses.
 Any other allowable deductions not listed above including service charges or reasonable travel costs to manage a property abroad

 - wear and tear claim – if you have a fully furnished property you can make a permanent choice to claim 10% of the gross rent as a deduction.
 If you make this claim you can still claim like for like replacement costs for fixtures and fittings that are part of the building, but you can't claim the cost of repairing or replacing moveable furniture or furnishings

 - interest paid.
 If you took out a loan to buy or extend a rental property you can claim the interest that you have been charged and paid as a deduction